classicalBit/MKV-Stream-Mapper/README.md

 ## Limitations:

+- if the metadata (title, language) isnt set properly, you probably installed ffmpeg-python via pip.
+You can fix it by manipulating the ffmpeg-python code.
+Please look here: https://github.com/kkroening/ffmpeg-python/issues/450

 - curretly doesnt work well, when you have have multiple audio streams with the same codec and the same language.

 - Fell free to copy the code an change it for your purpose.